-62% of net new dwelling approved in 2016 were townhouses or apartment units
+79% of net new dwelling approved in 2016 were townhouses or apartment units

-For the second year in a row, more townhouse dwellings were approved than any other type, and by almost a two-to-one margin.
-While most of these townhouse approvals were in the five activity centres, there were over 110 new townhouse units approved in dispersed areas.
-This continuing trend toward townhouses may represent continued demand for smaller products.
-Overall these figures represent a continuing diversification of the local housing market, albeit at very slow growth rates.
+For the third year in a row, more townhouse dwellings were approved than any other type, though the number of apartments was not far behind.
+While most of these townhouse approvals were in the five activity centres, there were 121 new townhouse units approved in dispersed areas.
+However as discussed above, these were mostly small developments of 2-3 units.